ENIAC-ZA/DevOpsFun/README.md

 -Install kubernetes from within docker settings menu.

--After kubernetes is installed I had access to the 'kubectl' commands and verified that everything was working,  some of the commands I used were: kubectl get nodes kubectl get ns
+-After kubernetes is installed I had access to the 'kubectl' commands and verified that everything was working,  some of the commands I used were:

+'kubectl get nodes'

+'kubectl get ns'

 ### Task 2: